chaseries/ita-notes/III Data Structures/notes.md

 Sets are as fundamental to computer science as they are to mathematics.
 Whereas mathematical sets are unchanging, the sets manipulated by algorithms can grow, shrink, or otherwise change over time.

 We call such sets *dynamic*.
+(I thought these were referred to as colletions?
+Stacks, for instance, don't meet the mathematical criteria of a set.
+Also, why is this section called *Data Structures* when these are clearly *abstract data types*?—Ed.)

-The best wy to implement a dynamic set depends upon the operations that must be supported.
+The best way to implement a dynamic set depends upon the operations that must be supported.

 ## Elements of a dynamic set

 In a typical implementation of a dynamic set, each element is represented by an object whose attributes can be examined and manipulated if we have a pointer to the object.

 Some kinds of dynamic sets assume that one of the object's attributes is an identifying *key*.
-Objects may also contain *satellite data*, which are carrie daround in other object attributes but are otherwise unused by the set implementation.
+Objects may also contain *satellite data*, which are carried around in other object attributes but are otherwise unused by the set implementation.

 ### Operations on dynamic sets